casper-network/ceps/text/0009-client-api.md

 node software to be focused on its core responsibilities: accepting deploys, reaching consensus on their order, executing them and persisting changes to global state and the blockchain.

+Until we are able to provision some form of middleware which will be able to subscribe to nodes' event streams, and to which clients can direct their queries for metadata around deploy execution, the node will retain limited information in the deploy store as an interim measure.

+This information will be held as metadata associated with a given deploy and will include the cost of execution along with execution results.

 ## Reference-level explanation